simonliuanu/PeakNote/Personas,UserStories&MVP.md

 **so that** I can make necessary modifications before finalizing the summary.

 **Scenario:**
-After a high-stakes meeting, Sarah accesses the markdown preview of the generated meeting summary.
-She quickly edits key points and confirms formatting before finalizing it as a PDF to distribute to executives.
+After a high-stakes meeting, Sarah accesses the A4 portrait preview of the generated meeting summary.
+She quickly edits key points and confirms formatting before finalizing it as a document to distribute to executives.

 #### **User Story 5: Meeting Summary Export and Sharing**

 **As a** sales manager,
-**I want to** download the finalized meeting summary in PDF or Word format or share it with Teams colleagues,
+**I want to** download the finalized meeting summary in PDF format or share it with Teams colleagues,
 **so that** I can ensure proper documentation and collaboration.

 **Scenario:**
-After an important client meeting, Miguel finalizes the meeting summary and chooses to download a PDF version for documentation.
-Additionally, he shares it directly with his sales team on Microsoft Teams to keep everyone aligned.
+After an important client meeting, Miguel finalizes the meeting summary with 'Client Meeting' template and chooses to download a PDF version for documentation.
+Additionally, he shares it directly with his sales team via Outlook in Teams to keep everyone aligned.

 #### **User Story 6: Link‑Based Summary Generation**